 When you’re added to a team on Biteable, you’ll get an email alert.
 Click the link in the email or head straight to https://app.biteable.com to log in.

 Once you’re in Biteable Teams, there are two ways to make a video: using a video template or starting a new video from scratch.

-If you start with a template, you’ll choose from a large selection of editable video templates, professionally designed with workplace communications in mind.
+If you start with a Branded Template, you’ll choose from a large selection of editable video templates, professionally designed with workplace communications in mind.

-To use branded templates, click Templates in the top ribbon bar.
+To use branded templates, click Templates in the sidebar.
 This will take you directly to the full stack of branded templates, organized by category.
 Scroll to the right to see all the videos in each category.